euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 | ProposalExecuted(uint id)                                                                                                                                                | An event emitted when a proposal has been executed in the Timelock.    |   |

+## Governance

+Governance is the governance module of the protocol; it allows addresses with more than 0.5% of the EUL (Euler token) total supply to propose changes to the protocol.
+Addresses that held voting weight, at the start of the proposal, invoked through the ```getpriorvotes``` function, can submit their votes during a 7 day voting period.
+If a majority, and at least 3% votes are cast for the proposal, it is queued in the Timelock, and can be implemented after 2 days.

+## Quorum Votes

+The required minimum number of votes in support of a proposal for it to succeed.

+### Governance
+    function quorumVotes() public pure returns (uint)
+* ```RETURN```: The minimum number of votes required for a proposal to succeed.

+### Solidity
+    Governance gov = Governance(0x123...); // contract address
+    uint quorum = gov.quorumVotes();

+### Web3 1.2.6
+const quorum = await gov.methods.quorumVotes().call();

 ## Propose

 The first step is to canvas support from the wider community for making an upgrade.
 This will usually involve submission of a description of the general idea to the Euler Forum, here.